python-botogram/botogram/docs/api/bot.rst

       :param str caption: An optional caption for the photo.
       :param int reply_to: The ID of the message this one is replying to.
       :param object extra: An extra object you want to attach (see above).

+   .. py:method:: send_audio(chat, path, [duration=None, performer=None, title=None, reply_to=None, extra=None])

+      This method sends an audio track to a specific chat.
+The chat must be identified by its ID, and Telegram applies some restrictions on the chats allowed to receive your photo: only users who sent you a message in the past are allowed, and also the group chats your bot is currently in.

+      You must provide the *path* to the audio track, and you may optionally specify the *duration*, the *performer* and the *title* of the audio track.
+If the audio track you're sending is in reply to another message, set *reply_to* to the ID of the other :py:class:`~botogram.Message`.
+      *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param int chat: The ID of the chat which should receive the photo.
+      :param str path: The path to the audio track
+      :param int duration: The track duration, in seconds
+      :param str performer: The name of the performer
+      :param str title: The title of the track
+      :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
+      :param object extra: An extra reply interface object to attach